Measurement of strange baryon-antibaryon interactions with femtoscopic correlations: Fitting procedure

 The source sizes for primary $\rm p\overline{p}$, $\rm p\overline{\Lambda}\oplus\overline{p}\Lambda$, and $\Lambda\overline{\Lambda}$ pairs were taken from previous measurements of other baryon--baryon and meson--meson pairs~\cite{Adam:2015vja}.
 We assume that the one-dimensional source size $R$, for each pair, depends on the transverse mass of the pair, $m_{\rm T}=\sqrt{m^2+p_{\rm T}^2}$, and on the charged-particle multiplicity $N_{\rm ch}$ ~\cite{Adam:2015vna} following the relations

 and

-where all the parameters and functions are empirical and include the constraint of the minimum possible source size ($N_{\rm ch}=1$) being equal to the proton radius, $R_{\rm p} \approx 0.88$~fm~\cite{Patrignani:2016xqp}.
+where the $\gamma$ exponent and the $a(N_{\rm ch}), \alpha(m_{\rm T})$ and $\beta(m_{\rm T})$ functions are empirical and include the constraint of the minimum possible source size ($N_{\rm ch}=1$) being equal to the proton radius, $R_{\rm p} \approx 0.88$~fm~\cite{Patrignani:2016xqp}.
 The relations~(\ref{eq:m_Tscale}) and~(\ref{eq:nchscale}) are used for all pairs, including those contributing via weak decays.

 The experimental correlation function is also affected by phenomena other than the strong and Coulomb interactions, such as jets and elliptic flow~\cite{Kisiel:2017gip,Aamodt:2011kd,Graczykowski:2014tsa}.
 Those effects are treated as a background.
 For each experimental function, a background fit was performed in a $k^*$ region where femtoscopic effects are not prominent.
 It was found, using the THERMINATOR 2 model, that the results are not dependent on the $k^*$ fit range when the background is fitted by a third order polynomial.
 Next, the estimated background was subtracted from the experimental correlation function.
 The procedure flattens the function for higher $k^*$ and the slope is larger for less central collisions, which is consistent with elliptic flow, as it should be more prominent for semi-central collisions and less for central collisions~\cite{Kisiel:2017gip}.